gregjacobs/Class.js/README.md

 ## Abstract Classes

 A class may be specified with the special property `abstractClass` on its prototype, to prevent direct instantiation of the class.
+This enforces that a concrete subclass must be created to implement the abstract class's interface.

-(Unfortunately it couldn't simply be the word `abstract`, as `abstract` is a reserved word in JavaScript for possible future use).
+(Note: Unfortunately, I had to use a property name other than simply the word `abstract`, as `abstract` is a reserved word in JavaScript).

 For example:

 ```javascript